Skip to main content Start main content

 Events Mainland Development Office

 PolyU and the China Foreign Affairs University co-organised the third thematic seminar on China’s diplomacy.
-The two keynote speakers, Ambassador Zhan Yongxin (6th from right) and Ambassador Huang Ping (5th from right), were joined by Dr Lam Tai-fai, PolyU Council Chairman (6th from left); Prof. Christopher Chao, PolyU Senior Vice President (Research and Innovation) (4th from right); Ms Lu Ke, Deputy Director of the Department of International Organisations and Conferences of the Commissioner’s Office of China’s Foreign Ministry in the Hong Kong SAR (5th from left); Prof. Cao Jiannong, PolyU Vice President (Education) (3rd from right); Prof. Zheng Zijian, PolyU Vice President (Knowledge Transfer) (4th from left); Ms Li Lewei, Section Chief of the Exchange Division of the Foreign Affairs Office of the China Foreign Affairs University (3rd from left); Prof. Hu Guangwei, Interim Dean of the Faculty of Humanities at PolyU and a member of the Advisory Committee for RCCHC, (2nd from right); Dr Louis Ng, a member of the Advisory Committee for RCCHC (2nd from left); Prof. Lu Haitian, Director of the Mainland Development Office at PolyU (1st from left); and Dr Lu Qiaomei, Director of the Confucius Institute of Hong Kong (1st from right).
+The two keynote speakers, Ambassador Zhan Yongxin (6th from right) and Ambassador Huang Ping (5th from right), were joined by Dr Lam Tai-fai, PolyU Council Chairman (6th from left); Prof. Christopher Chao, PolyU Senior Vice President (Research and Innovation) (4th from right); Ms Lu Ke, Deputy Director of the Department of International Organisations and Conferences of the Commissioner’s Office of China’s Foreign Ministry in the Hong Kong SAR (5th from left); Prof. Cao Jiannong, PolyU Vice President (Education) (3rd from right); Prof. Zheng Zijian, PolyU Vice President (Knowledge Transfer) (4th from left); Ms Li Lewei, Section Chief of the Exchange Division of the Foreign Affairs Office of the China Foreign Affairs University (3rd from left); Prof. Hu Guangwei, Interim Dean of the Faculty of Humanities at PolyU and member of the Advisory Committee for RCCHC, (2nd from right); Dr Louis Ng, member of the Advisory Committee for RCCHC (2nd from left); Prof. Lu Haitian, Director of the Mainland Development Office at PolyU (1st from left); and Dr Lu Qiaomei, Director of the Confucius Institute of Hong Kong (1st from right).

 Dr Lam Tai-fai said that PolyU organises the Chinese Culture Festival to promote Chinese culture and help students gain a better understanding of the Nation.
-He hoped that through the personal sharing of the two ambassadors, students could gain a deeper grasp of the Nation's diplomatic policy and global development trends.
+He hoped that through personal sharing of the two ambassadors, students could gain a deeper grasp of the Nation's diplomatic policy and global development trends.

 Ambassador Zhan Yongxin said that since joining the Asia-Pacific Economic Cooperation (APEC) forum, China had actively participated in cooperation across various fields, serving as an active advocate and steadfast practitioner of regional cooperation in the Asia-Pacific.